-Although new technology is on the horizon to allow a user to set preferences, businesses should be careful when volunteering their personal information when visiting web sites.
-Completing the ubiquitous on-line questionnaire, they may not realize the extent to which this information may then be used and sold for marketing and other purposes.
+Businesses should be careful when volunteering their personal information when visiting websites.
+Completing the ubiquitous online questionnaire, they may not realize the extent to which this information may then be used and sold for marketing and other purposes.
 There currently are no specific laws and regulations prohibiting the use of cookies on the Internet.
 However, potential plaintiffs may argue their cases using the Electronic Privacy Act, the Wiretap Act or the Computer Fraud and Abuse Act.